barchart/aws-lambda-suppressor/README.md

 When a [Lambda function at AWS](https://aws.amazon.com/lambda/) is invoked, it's passed an `event` object.
 The ```event``` may contain a unique identifier.

-If the event has a unique identifier, the ```DynamoLambdaValidator``` will attempt to create a record in a DynamoDB table, using a _conditional_ write.
+If a unique identifier can be determined, the ```DynamoLambdaValidator``` will attempt to create a record in a DynamoDB table, using a _conditional_ write.
 If the write fails, we know this event has already been processed and the Lambda function's processing should stop.

 ### Usage